Constitution of Garter Lane Arts Centre Company Limited bt Guarantee FinalGarter Lane Arts Centre Company Limited by Guarantee : 101812

 - Dr Mark Rowe

-Pádraig has a lifetime of Theatre activity from acting, through Producer , production manager, set builder , the whole gambit.
-He has been involved in the building, manufacturing and service industry for forty years, as a Company owner, financial Director, HR and sales, with a wide skillset available to the board.
+Pádraig has a lifetime of Theatre activity from acting, through Producer, production manager, set builder, the whole gambit.
+He has been involved in the building, manufacturing, and service industry for forty years, as a Company owner, financial Director, HR, and sales, with a wide skillset available to the board.

 Cllr.
 Seamus Ryan is the current Deputy Mayor of Waterford City and County and former Mayor of Waterford City.
 Seamus holds a BA in Public Administration and a BSc in Library and Information Science.
 He is currently a Librarian at Waterford Institute of Technology.
 A former Board member of the Imagine Arts Festival Seamus has a keen interest in all aspects of the arts.
 He is looking forward to working with the Board of Garter Lane Arts Centre.

-These great people are on the board, but have not yet published their board profiles.
+Michael Thompson is on the board, but have not yet published their board profiles.